 - the eviction is sought only on Ground 7B

 then the court may instead order that the tenancy be transferred to the qualified tenants or licensees (s.10A Housing Act 1988 as amended by Immigration Act 2016).
 There is no equivalent provision in the Rent Act 1977 for the court to order a transfer.
 The rules for this are all in section 41 of the Immigration Act 2016, which amends the Housing Act 1988.

-- So if there are no qualified occupants to whom the tenancy can be passed, Ground 7B is mandatory.
+So if there are no qualified occupants to whom the tenancy can be passed, Ground 7B is mandatory.
 But if there are other joint tenants or licensees who could take over the agreement then the court has discretion to order a transfer of the tenancy.
 The court must exercise this power reasonably.

 What can advisers do for tenants threatened with eviction because of their immigration status?